Summary Information For: AAV5, FVIII-BDD, Roctavian, NCT03370913 (Phase 3, GENEr8-1 Study)

 NA

-Annualized treated bleeding rate a in mITT Pop.
-3-year (N = 17)
+Annualized treated bleeding rate for the mITT Pop.
+4-year cohort

 1.2 ± 3.0